 What’s a big woolen shawl really?
 It’s just a portable blanket.
 Turn it into a hood, or wrap it around your body, or share it with another cold human.
 Shawls are for sharing!

 Prepare yourself for your final layer of clothes for winter camping… the almighty down jacket!
 These things are designed by outdoors people for the outdoors because being cold sucks.
+Down jackets are made for winter and essential clothes for any winter camping checklist.

 Purchasing the right down jacket is super important so I’d recommend checking out our best down jackets mega-review.
 But if you’re looking for the top of the top, look no further then the Patagonia Down Sweater Hoodie.